-Mean weight-at-age in the stock
+a) Mean weight-at-age in the stock

-The inter-benchmark assessment in spring 2012 (IBPNorwayPout, ICES, 2012c) introduce revised estimates of mean weight-at-age in the stock used in the Norway pout assessment.
+The Inter-benchmark assessment in spring 2012 (IBPNorwayPout, ICES, 2012c) introduce revised estimates of mean weight-at-age in the stock used in the Norway pout assessment.
 The background and rationale behind the revision of mean weight-at-age in the stock is described in the IBPNorwayPout report (ICES, 2012c) and primary literature (e.g. Lambert et al., 2009).
-See above conclusions from this in Section 3.6.3.
-A follow-up description of this analysis is presented in Nielsen et al. (2016a; Section 5 in WD2, Annex 3) with the same conclusions.
+See above conclusions from this under Mortality.
+A follow up description of this analysis is presented in Nielsen (2016, Annex 1, Section 5) with the same conclusions.

-The same mean weight-at-age in the stock is used for all years, and mean weight-at-age in catch is partly used as estimator of weight in the stock.
+The same mean weight-at-age in the stock is used for all years, and mean weight-atage in catch is partly used as estimator of weight in the stock.
 This has resulted in slightly changed levels of constant mean weight-at-ages in the stock which have been calculated partly from long-term averages of mean weight-at-age in the catch.
 No major revision of mean weight-at-age in the stock has been performed compared to the values used in previous assessments.
-The estimation of mean weights-at-age in the catches and the used mean weights in the stock in the assessment is described in Nielsen et al. (2016a; WD2, Annex 3) and in the stock annex.